-Public service projects funded during FY16 were selected using a Request for Proposals (RFP) process.
-The Citizen

-Advisory Committee reviewed all applications received, using criteria that included project eligibility and documented need for services.
+Public service projects funded during FY17 were selected using a Request for Proposals (RFP) process.
+The Citizen Advisory Committee reviewed all applications received, using criteria that included project eligibility and documented need for services.
 Recommendations on funding levels were provided to the Mayor following this review.
+All awards are made to non-profit agencies or city departments to carry out the programs.